 Stephen Hair, Chair

-He is a qualified solicitor with over 15 years of legal and business experience, with particular expertise in finance, commercial, corporate and corporate governance work.
+He is a solicitor with legal and business experience, with particular expertise in finance, commercial, corporate and corporate governance work.

 He has spent his career working in major corporations and large law firms, both in the UK and overseas.